CastleLab/COMP5111-Spring2023-Student-Assignments/README.md

 Soot is a framework for analyzing and transforming Java programs.
 We have prepared a tutorial about Soot, [here](./tutorials/soot.md).
 Answers to some common questions are available, [here](Assignment1_FAQ.md).

 For Task 2, 3, and bonus task, we provide an [example test suite](./src/test/example_test) along with the its [statement coverage](./src/test/example_test/TA-stmt.txt), [branch coverage](./src/test/example_test/TA-branch.txt), and [line coverage](./src/test/example_test/TA-line.txt) collected by our implementation using Soot.
-You can run your program on this example test suite and crosscheck the coverage results with ours.
+You can run your program on this example test suite and crosscheck the coverage results with ours, coverage reported by your tool should be close to ours.

 #### Requirements:
 1. Use Soot to instrument the given CUT to measure statement coverage of tests.